ianmcgettigan/old_article_tex/README.md

   Economic Journal*
 - Odd/even page number split
-- Removed neon coloring around hyperlinks in `.pdf` output by setting `[hidelinks]` argument in `hyperref` package.
+- Removed neon coloring around hyperlinks in `.pdf` output by setting
+- Added user-configurable SHORT TITLE that can be defined in the main `.tex` file.
+Previously this was defined as the section header.
+`[hidelinks]` argument in `hyperref` package.
 - May have made a few other changes.
 Exact changes can be seen by comparing `antiquebook.cls`.